djaus2/PhotoTimingDjaus/README.md

 ## Apps
 - PhotoTimingDjaus
   - A Console app that does the image stiching.
-Also called by VideoSticher apps to do such
+    - Originally called by VideoSticher apps to do such but that functionality is separate app.
 - VideoStitcherWPFApp
   - Earlier version of WPF app. _Don't use._
 - VideoStitcherWPFAppV2